Hardovskyi/SecurityDevice/README.md

 **Type in digits one by one pressing enter in order to try to lock or unlock the device.**

-In order to run `testrandom.java` you perform the same steps.
+In order to run `testrandom.java` you perform the same steps. `javac testrandom.java` & `java SecurityDevice` .

 # Who do I talk to?
 Email dskvyrskyi@hawk.iit.edu